ftenario/members/README.md

 # Members

 ## Description
-This is an eample application using Ecto and Mysql.
-These are the steps on how to setup Ecto, its dependencies and create database and tables.
+An example using Ecto and Mysql.
+These are the steps on how to setup Ecto, its dependencies and create database and tables in MySQL.

 ## Installation